lvzi98/gitskills/README.md

 # gitskills
 # fist

-Creating a new branch is quick &AND simple.
+CreatiNg a new branch is quick &AND simple.

+add merge